|By Laurent Duplat, AI & SME Consultant

 Available studies on the Swiss market converge on consistent findings:

-These figures are particularly significant in the Swiss context: Swiss labour costs, among the highest in Europe, make the ROI of automation especially compelling.
-An employee on CHF 90,000/year who spends 30% of their time on automatable tasks represents CHF 27,000 in savings or redeployment potential — per employee, per year.
+These figures are particularly significant in the Swiss context: high labour expectations and scarce qualified talent make the ROI of automation especially compelling.
+When a skilled employee spends a meaningful share of time on automatable tasks, the redeployment potential becomes strategic.

 Swiss Sectors Where the AI Advantage Is Strongest